David Artell

-He began his career as a centre back with Rotherham United, as the "Millers" won successive promotions from the Third Division to the First Division in 1999–2000 and 2000–01.
-He joined Shrewsbury Town on loan for the 2002–03 season, before successive two-year spells with Mansfield Town and Chester City, then joining Morecambe in July 2007.
+Artell began his career as a centre back with Rotherham United, as the "Millers" won successive promotions from the Third Division to the First Division in 1999–2000 and 2000–01.
+He joined Shrewsbury Town on loan for the 2002–03 season before successive two-year spells with Mansfield Town and Chester City, then joining Morecambe in July 2007.
 He joined Crewe Alexandra in June 2010, and captained the "Railwaymen" to victory in the 2012 League Two play-off final.
-He joined Port Vale in July 2012, but switched to Northampton Town the following month.
-After a loan spell at Wrexham in February 2013, he joined the club on a permanent basis seven months later.
-He signed with Bala Town in summer 2014, and then Port Talbot Town in February 2016, and then Kidsgrove Athletic and Droylsden in 2016.
-He also won seven caps for the Gibraltar national team in 2014 and 2015.
+He joined Port Vale in July 2012 but switched to Northampton Town the following month.
+After a loan spell at Wrexham in February 2013, he joined the club permanently seven months later.
+He signed with Bala Town in the summer of 2014, and then Port Talbot Town in February 2016, and then Kidsgrove Athletic and Droylsden in 2016.

 He was appointed manager of Crewe Alexandra in January 2017 and went on to lead the club to promotion out of League Two at the end of the 2019–20 season, and became League Two Manager of the Year as a result.
-In 2020–21, Crewe finished 12th in League One – the club's highest finish since 2005–06 - but the following season was one of the worst in Crewe's modern history; the club was relegated back to League Two with four games still to play, and on 11 April 2022 Crewe parted company with Artell.
+In 2020–21, Crewe finished 12th in League One – the club's highest finish since 2005–06 - but the following season was one of the worst in Crewe's modern history; the club was relegated back to League Two with four games still to play, and Crewe parted company with Artell in April 2022.
+He took charge at Grimsby Town in November 2023.

 Club career

 Rotherham United

 Artell began his career with hometown club Rotherham United, making his debut as a substitute in a 2–0 defeat by Swansea City at Vetch Field on 12 October 1999 – this was his only appearance as the "Millers" won promotion as runners-up in the Third Division.
 He scored his first senior goal on 23 September 2000, in a 1–1 draw with Stoke City at the Britannia Stadium.
 Artell went on to make 40 appearances in 2000–01, as the club claimed second place in the Second Division to win a second successive promotion.
 He never featured at Millmoor in the First Division under manager Ronnie Moore.

 Artell spent September onwards of the 2002–03 season on loan at Kevin Ratcliffe's Shrewsbury Town.
-He helped the "Shrews" to knock Premier League giants Everton out of the FA Cup, but could not prevent the club from suffering relegation out of the Football League after finishing in last place.
-He later said that the dressing room was divided between younger and older players.
+He helped the "Shrews" to knock Premier League giants Everton out of the FA Cup.
+He could not prevent the club from suffering relegation out of the Football League after finishing in last place.
+He later said the dressing room was divided between younger and older players.
 Upon his return from the Gay Meadow, he discovered that he was to be released by Rotherham in May 2003.